Baboonebyu/startup/README.md

 <img src="https://github.com/user-attachments/assets/bd67f694-56a4-4af3-a608-e7dcf9788927" alt="Image of personal high scores and comunity high scores" width="400"height="400">

 Here we have the three different screens for the web app.
-We have a login screen, the game screen where they can practice there matching skills, and the high scores screen where they can see how well they are doing.
+We have a login screen acompanyed by a temple picture, where users log in or create an account.
+The game screen where they can practice matching temples.
+Finaly we have the high scores screen where they can see there top scores along with the global top scores.

 ```mermaid
 sequenceDiagram